askarakshabayev/PP12020Fall/README.md

         3. do while & while
             1. factorial using — while
             2. sum all numbers until user enter 0 — do while
-        4. string: number of words (freopen)
+        4. string: number of words
 2. What is array?
     1. value
     2. index